 “We have connected many older people previously not online but then they immediately become targets for scammers”.
 Local Age UK.

 “I don’t feel confident learning digital skills, but if someone will show me step by step, I would be willing to learn.
 Everything is now online so even if I have to report a repair at home, I don’t know how to, but it would make my life easier to know how to use the website.
 But I will never use online banking because I’m scared.”
 Older Londoner.

-To request a paper copy of the report to receive in the post please write to us at Age UK London, 5th Floor, One New Change, London, EC4M 9AF.
+To request a paper copy of the report to receive in the post please write to us at Age UK London, Crown House, 27 Old Gloucester Street, London WC1N 3AX.
 The number of copies we are able to send by post is limited to 5 per request.